S2E/s2e-old/docs/Howtos/Parallel.rst

 * S2E can only run on a shared-memory architecture.
 S2E cannot start on one machine and fork new instances on other machines for now.
   This limitation will be fixed soon.
+* It is not possible to have a separate S2E window for each process for now.
+If you start with ``-nographic``, you will not be able to manipulate the console.
+To start the program that you want to symbex in the guest, use the `HostFiles <../UsingS2EGet.html>`_ plugin or the ``-vnc :1`` option.
 * Because S2E uses the ``fork`` system call, S2E cannot run on Windows in multi-core mode.